AUDITION FOR A SHOW AT SHINE

 • July 30 and 31, 2025

-• Sister Act Jr. performs at The Courtyard Theater in downtown Plano September 26-October 5, 2025.
+• Annie Jr. performs at The Courtyard Theater in downtown Plano September 26-October 5, 2025.
 Each weekend, there is one Friday performance at 7:30, one Saturday performance at 7:30, and one Sunday performance at 2:30.

 • Rehearsals will begin on August 11.
 Rehearsals will be held Monday and Thursday from 6:00-9:00 pm except for Labor Day.
-Additional rehearsals will also be held on August 16, 23, and 30 from 9:30 am -12:30 pm.
+Additional rehearsals will be held on August 16, 23, and 30 from 9:30-12:30.
 Not every character will be called for every rehearsal, though central characters will attend almost every rehearsal.
 The number of rehearsals you attend depends on your role.

 Actors will be called in for 30-60 minutes on a Saturday for a costume fitting.